codeforamerica/streetscope/README.md

 ### Deploy to Heroku

-In your command line, run the following:
+Make sure to save your CSVs in the root of the project.
+Then, in your command line, run the following:

 ```
 $ heroku create